trueceymar/baruch-mfe-python-summer/CrunchbaseAPI/README.md

 This package is the final project of my class.

 I've tried to add as much functionalities as I can, and they work very well.
+All functions are well documented.
-For the requirement, it is quite possible that packages with lower versions could also work.
+For the requirement.txt, it is quite possible that packages with lower versions could also work.

 Good luck with the research.